Jabster28/flatman-haveno-test/README.md

 2. Complete the todos in the project:
    - [ ] **Generate a GPG Key:**
      Create a GPG key with `./.gpg` as the gpg home directory.
-Store the base64 encoded key (long one) in the `.flatpakref`.
 You can use [gpgkey.sh](./gpgkey.sh), but it's recommended to fill in the information manually.
    - [ ] **Update `config.json`:**
      Enter the new GPG key ID (short one) in `config.json` on lines 8 and 36.
    - [ ] **Generate and Enter Secret:**